-Our school is operational in family and community engagement in most areas.
-The lone area that needs improvement is the development of the capacity of families to use support strategies at home to enhance academic achievement.
-This can be improved by providing additional supports during parent nights throughout the academic year.
+Family and Community Our school is operational in family and community engagement in most Engagement:Summarize the family and areas.
+The lone area that needs improvement is the development of the community engagement trends and capacity of families to use support strategies at home to enhance patterns observed by the team while academic achievement.
+This can be improved by providing additional completing this section of the report. supports during parent nights throughout the academic year.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?